aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

 Represents the version number of the application that created the document.

+**Remarks**

 It's format is "00.0000",for example : 12.0000

 **Returns:**
 java.lang.String